jamiejamiebobamie/customAPI/README.md

 Days are displayed three at a time.
 The user selects the day they would like to view and the day before and the day after that chosen day are displayed on the user's home screen / navigator.

+The overall day-events are displayed in a paragraph at the top as long as the date as a title.

+"In's" and "out's" are displayed below, in's on the left out's on the right.
+Preferably the entries are timestamped, but at the least in's and out's are displayed in chronological order on their respective side of the screen.

 The point of the journal is to create a log of events/food/BMs in order to draw conclusions about that person's digestive track and the optimal conditions under which his or her bowels operate.

-A full description of the assignment has been copy-pasted below from: https://github.com/Make-School-Courses/BEW-1.2-Authentication-and-Associations/blob/master/Projects/02-Custom-API-Project.md
+A full description of the assignment has been copy-pasted below from https://github.com/Make-School-Courses/BEW-1.2-Authentication-and-Associations/blob/master/Projects/02-Custom-API-Project.md

 """
 Custom Authenticated API Project